keithatxxdotnetwork/all-docs/docs/tools/webWallet/accounts/generateAccount.md

 Once disconnected, check the two acknowledgments and the "Generate New Wallet" function will be available.
 Click "Generate New Wallet"
 ![](@site/static/img/ww-gen-offline.png)
 ## Save Mnemonics
-On this page you will be presented with two sets of mnemonics, the "Quantum Mnemonic" and "Standard Mnemonic".
+On this page you will be presented with two sets of mnemonics, the "Quantum Mnemonic"[^1] and "Standard Mnemonic"[^2].
 Write these two down somewhere safe as they will be required to complete the wallet generation process and to add the account to wallet apps.
 ![](@site/static/img/ww-gen-mnemonics.png)
 ## Confirm Quantum Mnemonics
 In this step you must input five randomly selected words from the Quantum Mnemonic.
 As an example you can see "Word #15" is one of the five required to be entered.
 Word 15 was artist.
 After typing in the 5 words correctly, press Next.